 Besides Kodi and Aleu, Balto and Jenna also had other puppies (named Dingo and Saba in the credits); we only see them like in two minutes of the second sequel (there's not even any consensus on which of the puppies is supposed to be who!), and yet they are very popular in the fan base.

 Moral Event Horizon: Steele is an arrogant blowhard in the opening of the first movie, but he sails over the line into evil when he deliberately sabotages Balto and the sled dog team's efforts to reach Nome, thus endangering not only the sled team, but the dying children who desperately need the medicine being delivered.
-And all of that was simply because Steele was embarrassed by Balto trying to help Steele's team, and then forced to take it over as a last resort.
+And all of that was simply because Steele was jealous of Balto trying to help Steele's team, and then forced to take it over as a last resort.

 Ship-to-Ship Combat: Dear God, the fight between those who pair Balto's son Kodi with Dusty (who already has a love interest, according to the director of the second sequel and to her interactions with Ralph) or with Kirby is still going on!